Serbs of North Macedonia: Contemporary period

-In 1992, Serbs of Kumanovo organized themselves in associations and political parties and held demonstrations in support of the Serbian cause in SR Bosnia and Herzegovina and SR Croatia.
-Serbian Radical Party sympathizers in Macedonia made an effort to establish a "Serbian Autonomous Region of Kumanovo Valley and Skopska Crna Gora".
-In January 1993, 500 Macedonian Serb nationalists gathered in the town of Kučevište, north of Skopje, to protest the police repression against ethnic Serbs on New Year's Eve when 13 Serbian youths were injured.
+In 1992, Serbs of Kumanovo organized themselves in associations and political parties and held demonstrations in support of the Serbian cause in Bosnia and Herzegovina and Croatia.
+The Serbian Radical Party sympathizers in Macedonia made an effort to establish a "Serbian Autonomous Region of Kumanovo Valley and Skopska Crna Gora" or "Karadag Republic".
+In 1993, around 500 Serbs gathered in the village of Kučevište, in Skopska Crna Gora, to protest the police repression against ethnic Serbs on New Year's Eve when 13 Serbian youths were injured.
 Macedonian Serbs asserted they were mistreated by Macedonian authorities.